 A courtesy reminder is sent to borrowers by e-mail three days before books, audiobooks and DVDs are due.
-No reminder is sent for videos because of the short loan period.
 Failure to receive a notice does not exempt the borrower from overdue fines or replacement fees.
 The due date is on a printed receipt, provided with the item when it is checked out.